DimensionDev/Mask-Docs/docs/plugin-infra/overview.md

 Notice please treat the metadata you received as non trustable data, make sure you have validated the formats and the data range.
 We provided a utility to read the data from the post and validate it with JSON schema.

-## Form guide

-If you want to create a form in your plugin, please follow [Form guide](form-guide.md)